powerman/perl-Crypt-MatrixSSL3/README.md

     - Perl array reference with file names of SCT binary structures that the function will use to create the extension data.

+Returns the number of files loaded (if this is 0 there was an error loading one of the files).

+## refresh\_ALPN\_data

+    $num_protocols = refresh_ALPN_data( $server_index, $index, $protocols );

+Used to refresh the application protocols for a default server or for a virtual host.

+Parameters:

+- $server\_index and $index

+    Are the same as refresh\_OCSP\_staple above.

+- $protocols

+    - Perl array reference containing the new protocols.

+    Returns the number of protocols you supplied (if this is 0 there was an error loading one of the files).

 Returns the number of files loaded in order to build extension data.

 ## set\_VHIndex\_callback